mapbox/mapbox-gl-geocoder/API.md

 #### Parameters

 *   `language` **[String][76]** Specify the language to use for response text and query result weighting.
-Options are IETF language tags comprised of a mandatory ISO 639-1 language code and optionally one or more IETF subtags for country or script.
+Options are IETF language tags comprising mandatory ISO 639-1 language code and optionally one or more IETF subtags for country or script.
 More than one value can also be specified, separated by commas.

 Returns **[MapboxGeocoder][2]** this